virot/powershellYK/Docs/Commands/Connect-Yubikey.md

 # Connect-Yubikey

 ## SYNOPSIS
-Connect the module to the Yubikey
+Connect the module to the YubiKey.

 ## SYNTAX